MazeMap/Leaflet.TileLayer.PouchDBCached/README.md

 Allows all Leaflet TileLayers to cache into PouchDB for offline use, in a transparent fashion.

 There is a [demo](https://nikolauskrismer.github.io/Leaflet.TileLayer.PouchDBCached/demo.html) available, which shows cache hits/misses in the browser's developer console.
-Another [demo](https://nikolauskrismer.github.io/Leaflet.TileLayer.PouchDBCached/demoSeeder.html) is available that includes seeding of cache tiles.

 ## Dependencies